fanlidublin/DaysInDublin/Daily_Proverb.md

 - Our dreams can come true if we have the courage to pursue them.
 Walt Disney

 - Unless you try to do something beyond what you have already mastered you will never grow.
 Ralph Waldo Emerson

+- Failure is just practice for success.
+Unknown